Index estimates for constant mean curvature surfaces in three-manifolds by energy comparison: Area, conformally invariant variational problems, enclosed volume and their variations

 and

 which we note is well-defined independently of the choice of local coordinates.

 The area formula gives

-We note the following useful facts for the proceeding computations, where now $\D$ denotes the pulled back Levi-Civita connection by $u(x,t)$: The $t$ and $x^i$ derivatives commute giving which together imply that, taking a Taylor expansion about $t=0$,
+We note the following useful facts for the proceeding computations, where now $\D$ denotes the pulled back Levi-Civita connection by $u(x,t)$: The $t$ and $x^i$ derivatives commute giving (here and throughout we use the short-hand $u_{tt}= \nabla_{u_t} u_t$),